How school attendance is recorded

 Your responsibilities as a parent

-By law, all children of compulsory school age (normally four to 16) must receive a suitable full-time education.
-For most parents, this means registering their child at a school - though some choose to make other arrangements to provide a suitable, full-time education.
+By law, all children of compulsory school age (aged four to sixteen) must receive a suitable full-time education.
+For most parents, this means registering your child at a school or you may choose to make other arrangements to provide a suitable, full-time education.

-The Education Authority is responsible for investigating if they believe a child is not getting educated at home or at school.
+The Education Authority (EA) is responsible for investigating if they believe your child is not getting educated at home or at school.

 How to prevent your child from missing school

-You can help prevent your child skipping school by:
+You can help prevent your child missing school by:

 - making sure they understand the importance of good attendance and punctuality